Cross River South senatorial district

-Cross River South Senatorial District is in Cross River State, Nigeria.
-It covers seven local governments areas of the state.
-Gershom Bassey of the People’s Democratic Party (PDP) is the current senator representing the Cross River South Senatorial District at the Nigerian senate assembly.
-On 24 May 2020, the Nigerian Navy arrested 42 suspected cultists during initiation at Akpabuyo LGA in Cross River South Senatorial District.
+Cross River South senatorial district is in Cross River State, Nigeria.
+It covers the following seven local government.areas of the state: Calabar Municipality, Calabar South, Akpabuyo, Bakassi, Odukpani, Biase and Akampka.
+Asuquo Ekpenyong of the All Progressives Congress (APC) is the current senator representing the Cross River South senatorial district at the Nigerian senate.
+On 24 May 2020, the Nigerian Navy arrested 42 suspected cultists during initiation at Akpabuyo LGA in Cross River South senatorial district.

+The Southern Senatorial District of Cross River State, Nigeria, generally lies between latitudes 4°15'N and 5°32'N and longitudes 7°50'E and 9°28'E. The population of Southern Senatorial District is estimated at around 1.6 million inhabitants.

-In early 2020, some persons from the Cross Rivers State senatorial district, under the aegis of Cross River South Stakeholders Group and headed by High Chief Ita Ewa Henshaw, tried to recall the Senator representing the district by writing a petition of recall to the Independent National Electoral Commission (INEC).
+In early 2020, some persons from the Cross Rivers South senatorial district, under the aegis of Cross River South Stakeholders Group and headed by High Chief Ita Ewa Henshaw, tried to recall the Senator representing the district by writing a petition of recall to the Independent National Electoral Commission (INEC).
 The petition generated a lot of controversies but failed in its intended purpose.